 Chicago, IL 60660

-Renewals may be requested before the due date by logging in to your library account (not ILLiad).
+Renewals may be requested before the due date by logging in to My Library Account (not ILLiad).

 Regular fines apply to overdue materials.

 The following item types are not available for home delivery: Reserves, Reference, and other non-circulating material; AV (CDs, DVDs, VHS); Popular Reading collection; Interlibrary Loan books; titles that are available in the library’s ebook collection.
 Students may request up to 20 books per semester.